Mitchel Musso: Music

-Musso sang a remixed remake of the song "Lean on Me" for the Disney film, Snow Buddies; the music video is included on the DVD and the song is included on the Radio Disney Jams, Vol. 10 CD.
+Musso sang a remixed remake of the song "Lean on Me" for the Disney film Snow Buddies; the music video is included on the DVD and the song is included on the Radio Disney Jams, Vol. 10 CD.
 Musso also sang the song "If I Didn't Have You" with Hannah Montana co-star Emily Osment for the Disneymania 6 CD in 2008 and sang the song Stand Out for the Disneymania 7 CD in 2010.
 For their 2009 Disney Channel Original Movie, Hatching Pete, Musso teamed up with co-star Tiffany Thornton, from Sonny with a Chance, to record a song called "Let It Go" that was used in the film.
 The two also worked on a music video for the song which was released to Disney Channel.
 Musso also recorded a song called "The Girl Can't Help It" for another Disney Channel Original Movie, Princess Protection Program.
 "Let it Go" and "The Girl Can't Help It" was featured on the Disney compilation album, Disney Channel Playlist, which was released on June 23, 2008.
-And sang "Live like Kings" on Disney XD's Pair of Kings on Disney Channel.
+And sang "Livin' like Kings" on Disney XD's Pair of Kings on Disney Channel.
 Also in 2009, Musso collaborated on the School House Rock song "The 3 R's"; an educational song about recycling.

 In a studio effort, Musso released his self-titled debut album on June 2, 2009.
 His debut single, "The In Crowd", a cover of a John Hampson song, premiered on Radio Disney on December 5, 2008.
 The song is also featured on Radio Disney Jams, Vol. 11.
 His second single, "Hey", was released on May 15, 2009, on Radio Disney with an accompanying music video that premiered on Disney Channel.
 He was the host of the Disney Channel series Prank Stars and sang the theme song.

 In July and August 2009, Musso opened for Metro Station.
 He also launched a headlining tour in August, with KSM, as his opening act.
 The tour concluded September 24 in New Orleans, Louisiana.
 On Saturday, September 4, 2010, he put on a free concert at the Great New York State Fair's Chevy Court.
 One week later he put on another free show at the Utah State Fair.
 Musso's second release, Brainstorm, was released on November 23, 2010.
 He made a video for each one of his songs on the album to "Tell the whole story."
 His song "Celebrate" was in the radio Disney Top 3.

-On 23 September, 2022, after a ten-year hiatus, Musso returned to the music industry, releasing a new single, titled, "DRANK", for his upcoming mixtape, Ghost.
-The mixtape is scheduled for release on October 28, 2022.
+On 23 September 2022, after a ten-year hiatus, Musso returned to the music industry, releasing a new single, titled, "DRANK", for his upcoming mixtape, Ghost.
+The mixtape released on October 28, 2022.

+Personal life

+Musso briefly dated actress Gia Mantegna, the daughter of actor Joe Mantegna, in 2009.